jsoliveir/ch1-docker/microservices/api.client.subscriptions/readme.md

 # Authentication

-The api need an authorization header to be requested, however the authentication layer does not validate any kind of security tokens
+The app need an authorization header to be requested, however the authentication layer does not validate any kind of security tokens

-Since this API was designed for a prove of concept use the "Authorize" button in Swagger UI (Swagger Documentation) to specity a hipothetical security token
+Since this API was designed for a proof of concept use the "Authorize" button in Swagger UI (Swagger Documentation) to specify a hypothetical security token

 You can check the authentication handler in:
 [./src/Authentication/ApiKeyAuthenticationHandler.cs](./src/Authentication/ApiKeyAuthenticationHandler.cs)

-Once you've specidied the "hipothetical" security token you will be able to use the API.
+Once you've specified the "hypothetical" security token you will be able to use the API.